Garbage & Recycling FAQ

 - Use the "Waste Wizard" tool.

-- Download the Fort St. John City App to look up where to recycle or dispose of items that are not accepted in the recycle cart.
+- Download the Waste Wise App to look up where to recycle or dispose of items that are not accepted in the recycle cart.

-Why can’t I put styrofoam, glass, or film plastics in my blue cart?
+Why can’t I put styrofoam, glass, or film plastics in my blue recycling cart?

 Styrofoam and glass break into small pieces which makes it difficult and dangerous to sort.
 Film plastics, such as shopping bags and bread bags, can get wrapped up with other recyclables during collection and are then difficult to separate.
 Plastic bags collected with other materials also get caught up in the processing equipment.
 Both of these issues can make film plastics and other recyclables less acceptable to recycling processors and markets.